yujiaokan/MusicVisuals/README.md

 # Instructions

-The main function is noise(), which is wavy, undulating textures.
+The most important function is noise(), which is wavy, undulating textures.
 The noise function is more rhythmic than the standard random function and generates continuous random numbers between 0.0 and 1.0.
 Use a Sphere() function to draw spheres in 3D.